 During his 29 year career in Galveston, Chief Wisko has responded to disasters across the State of Texas and the United States including The Murrah Federal Building Bombing in Oklahoma City in 1995, Hurricane Katrina in New Orleans, Louisiana in 2005, Hurricane Alex in 2010, the Wildfires in Bastrop and Magnolia in 2011 and the Fertilizer plant explosion in West, Texas in 2013.
 He is also a proud member of Texas Task Force 1.

-Chief Wisko has served on several fire service boards and committees during his career including the Firefighter Advisory Committee of the Texas Commission on Fire Protection, the Galveston County Firefighter’s Association and the Texas Fire Chief’s Association Safety Committee and Best Practices Committee.
-He serves on the Executive Board of the Texas Fire Chief’s Association and he has lectured at several State and National conferences on Firefighter Safety and Disaster Management.
+In addition, he has served on several fire service boards and committees including the Firefighter Advisory Committee of the Texas Commission on Fire Protection, the Galveston County Firefighter’s Association and the Texas Fire Chief’s Association Executive Board.

 Assistant Fire Chief Richie Pearson is a 26 year veteran, joining the department in July 1991.
 Chief Pearson promoted through the ranks of Firefighter, Engineer and Captain before he was appointed Asst.
 Chief in October 2015.
 He holds his Advanced certified Firefighter certification with both TCFP & SFFMA and is an EMT.